F1-Score

 1. The Generalized F-Measure (Fβ)

-In many contexts, precision and recall are not equally important.
+In many contexts, Precision and recall are not equally important.
 The generalized Fβ score allows practitioners to weight them differently.

 Powered by Forestry.md